have replaced dynamos as

-Any short or open circuit or wrong connection can cause a sudden surge of voltage that will damage electronic parts.
-Never make or break any connection while the engine is running.
+or wrong connection can cause a sudden surge of voltage that will damage electronic parts.
+Never make or break any connection while the

 Checking the alternator output leads